opnfv/opnfvdocs/docs/how-to-use-docs/documentation-guide.rst

  .. http://creativecommons.org/licenses/by/4.0
  .. (c) <optionally add copywriters name>

+Or if you want to use the `SPDX https://spdx.org/>`_  Shorthand vs. the Creative Commons URL

+..
+This work is licensed under a Creative Commons Attribution 4.0 International License.
+..
+SPDX-License-Identifier: CC-BY-4.0
+.. (c) <optionally add copywriters name>

  These lines will not be rendered in the html and pdf files.

 How and where to store the document content files in your repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^